 Step 7 – Don’t Invest Amounts You Cannot Afford To Lose

 Most often than not, there’s very little reason to continue keeping a bundle of your assets tied up in one stock – whether it is your company stock or any other.
 In fact, concentrated equity is the opposite of diversification.
 More importantly, concentrated equity may mean that you are jeopardizing your financial future.
 And for what?

 We discussed earlier the importance of having a plan and sticking it to it.
-Hopefully this plan has address not unknowingly investing amounts that you cannot afford to lose.
+Hopefully, this plan has addressed not unknowingly investing amounts that you cannot afford to lose.

-Even more, when volatility strikes, its nice to know that volatility is not impacting the money that you cannot afford to lose.
+Even more, when volatility strikes, it is nice to know that volatility is not impacting the money that you cannot afford to lose.

-Volatility and stock options go hand in hand.
+Volatility and employee stock options go hand in hand.
 This is nothing new.

-In fact, volatility can be good in that the it quickly means your stock options are worth considerably more than they were previously.
-Unfortunately, the opposite can happen too.
-Rapidly wiping away value.
-Unfortunately it is the ladder that has the ability to lead to bad outcomes.
+In fact, volatility can be good in that it may mean your employee stock options are worth considerably more than they were previously.
+Unfortunately, the opposite can happen, too, rapidly wiping away value.
+Unfortunately, it is the latter that has the ability to lead to bad outcomes.

-This is why its so important to take notice of your stock options and develop a plan that consider taxes, but also your overall financial plan.
-A good financial plan, coupled with a continued reality check of where you are can lead to great outcome during the scary times of increased market volatility.
+This is why its so important to take notice of your stock options and develop a plan that considers taxes, but also your overall financial plan.
+A good financial plan, coupled with a continued reality check of where you are, can lead to a great outcome during the scary times of increased market volatility.

 The views and opinions expressed herein are those of the author(s) noted and may or may not represent the views of Capital Analysts or Lincoln Investment.

 Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.